Uninett/Argus/docs/development/howtos/change-settings.rst

 Variant 2: Using a ``settings.py`` file
 =======================================

-A settings file is a regular python file.
+A settings file is a regular Python file.
 This allows the use of more complex Python data types than environment variables.
 A settings file will override any environment variables.